Period matrices and homological quasi-trees on discrete Riemann surfaces: Duality of homological quasi-trees

-The following statement is a considerably weaker corollary of the above individual equality (up to uniform sign change) of terms: it can be deduced directly from the observation that the left-hand side of the dual graph counterpart of Theorem~\ref{thm:HQT_count} (or Proposition~\ref{prop:Lop}) uses $\Omega^t L^{-1}$.
-Here $L^{-1}$ is the discrete period matrix mapping the periods of harmonic 1-forms on the dual graphs to those on the primal graph.
+The following statement is a considerably weaker corollary of the above individual equality of terms: it can be deduced directly from the observation that the left-hand side of the dual graph counterpart of Theorem~\ref{thm:HQT_count} (or Proposition~\ref{prop:Lop}) uses $\Omega^t L^{-1}$.
+Here $L^{-1}$ is the discrete period matrix mapping the periods of harmonic $1$-forms on the dual graphs to those on the primal graph.